The Android Platform Security Model (2023)

-\begin{itemize} \item \textbf{Keymaster} implements the Android key store in TEE to guard cryptographic key storage and use in the case of a run-time kernel compromise~\cite{url-android-keystore}.
-That is, even with a fully compromised kernel, an attacker cannot read key material stored in Keymaster\footnote{Note: This assumes that hardware itself is still trustworthy.
+\begin{itemize} \item \textbf{Keymint} (née Keymaster) implements the Android keystore in TEE to guard cryptographic key storage and use in the case of a run-time kernel compromise~\cite{url-android-keystore}.
+That is, even with a fully compromised kernel, an attacker cannot read key material stored in Keymint\footnote{Note: This assumes that hardware itself is still trustworthy.
 Side-channel attacks such as \cite{10.1007/978-3-030-10970-7_11} are currently out of scope of this (software) platform security model, but influence some design decisions on the system level, e.g.\ to favor dedicated TRH over on-chip security partitioning.}.
-Apps can explicitly request keys to be stored in Keymaster, i.e.\ to be hardware-bound, to be only accessible after user authentication (which is tied to Gatekeeper/Weaver), and/or request attestation certificates to verify these key properties~\cite{url-android-keystore-attestation}, allowing verification of compatibility in terms of \hyperref[rule:3]{rule \circled{3} (compatibility)}.
+Apps can explicitly request keys to be stored in Keymint, i.e.\ to be hardware-bound, to be only accessible after user authentication (which is tied to Gatekeeper/Weaver), and/or request attestation certificates to verify these key properties~\cite{url-android-keystore-attestation}, allowing verification of compatibility in terms of \hyperref[rule:3]{rule \circled{3} (compatibility)}.

 \item \textbf{Strongbox}, specified starting with Android 9.0, implements the Android keystore in separate tamper resistant hardware (TRH) for even better isolation.
 This mitigates [T.P2] and [T.P3] against strong adversaries, e.g.\ against cold boot memory attacks~\cite{Halderman:2009:LWR:1506409.1506429} or hardware bugs such as Spectre/Meltdown~\cite{Lipp2018meltdown,Kocher2018spectre}, Rowhammer~\cite{van_der_veen_drammer:_2016,talk-rowhammer-trustzone}, or Clkscrew~\cite{clkscrew} that allow privilege escalation even from kernel to TEE.
 From a hardware perspective, the main application processor (AP) will always have a significantly larger attack surface than dedicated secure co-processor.
 Adding a separate TRH affords another sandboxing layer of defense in depth.